adriennebohlmann/DecisionTrees_on_Gravity/README.md

 In order to tune and improve results, train-testsplit, grid search, crossvalidation and other scikit-learn methods help a lot too, of course.

+Spoiler alert: robustness is a problem.
+I blame this mainly on the lack of explanatory power of the theshold itself.